realm/realm-java/README.md

 ### Prerequisites

  * Download the [**JDK 8**](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) from Oracle and install it.
  * The latest stable version of Android Studio.
-Currently [3.5.2](https://developer.android.com/studio/).
+Currently [3.6.2](https://developer.android.com/studio/).
- * Download & install the Android SDK **Build-Tools 27.0.2**, **Android Oreo (API 27)** (for example through Android Studio’s **Android SDK Manager**).
+ * Download & install the Android SDK **Build-Tools 28.0.3**, **Android Pie (API 28)** (for example through Android Studio’s **Android SDK Manager**).
  * Install CMake from SDK manager in Android Studio ("SDK Tools" -> "CMake").

  * Realm currently requires version r10e of the NDK.
 Download the one appropriate for your development platform, from the NDK [archive](https://developer.android.com/ndk/downloads/older_releases.html).
 You may unzip the file wherever you choose.
 For macOS, a suggested location is `~/Library/Android`.
 The download will unzip as the directory `android-ndk-r10e`.

  * If you will be building with Android Studio, you will need to tell it to use the correct NDK.
-To do this, define the variable `ndk.dir` in `realm/local.properties` and assign it the full pathname of the directory that you unzipped above.
+To do this, define the variable `ndk.dir` in `realm/realm-library/local.properties` and assign it the full pathname of the directory that you unzipped above.
 Note that there is a `local.properites` in the root directory that is *not* the one that needs to be edited.

     ```
-    ndk.dir=/Users/brian/Library/Android/android-ndk-r10e
+    ndk.dir=/Users/<YOUR_USER>/Library/Android/android-ndk-r10e

     ```